Omegapoint/CICD_vagrant/facit/README.md

 <[StockholmConsultingMulticore@omegapoint.se](mailto:StockholmConsultingMulticore@omegapoint.se)>
 *version 1.0, 2016-02*

 This is the main documentation for teachers holding the labs CI/CD course at Omegapoint.
 The lab consists of two parts, day1 and day2.
-Day 1 focuses on building an initial pipeline which includes automatic testing and deployment of the application
+Day 1 focuses on building an initial pipeline which includes automatic testing and deployment of the application.
-The documentation mainly consists of cheat sheets and alternative ways of performing an operation.
+This documentation mainly consists of cheat sheets and alternative ways of performing an operation.

 ## Overview
 The lab has three virtual machines, provisioned using vagrant.
 The application consists of separated backend and frontend applications, each with unit tests.